justinrummel/jr.com-mm/_posts/2019-05-22-xterra-charlottesville-2019-non-race-report.md

 ---
 layout: single
-title: "CMS: XTERRA Charlottesville 2019 NONE Race Report"
+title: "CMS: XTERRA Charlottesville 2019 Non-Race Report"
 date: 2019-05-18T16:00:00-04:00
 modified:
-description: "2019 was already starting as a very odd, but now things have gone completely upside down after I crashed on my Mountain Bike." 	# For Twitter, not the Title
+description: "2019 was already starting as a very odd, but now things have gone completely upside down after I crashed on my mountain bike." 	# For Twitter, not the Title
 categories:
     - "Race Report"
 tags: